Alan MacKenzie

-Alan Mackenzie (born 8 August 1966 in Edinburgh, Scotland) is a Scottish former footballer.
+Alan Mackenzie (born 8 August 1966) is a Scottish former footballer.
 Mackenzie played for a number of Scottish clubs most notably for Cowdenbeath and Raith Rovers.

 Mackenzie holds the record of being the first Clyde player to score at Broadwood Stadium, scoring the first goal at their new ground in 1994.

 In 1996, he moved to Australia where he scored Perth Glory's first ever goal in their first match on 13 October 1996 in the National Soccer League.

 MacKenzie also played in the West Australian State League for Bayswater City SC, where he won the Premier League Player of the Year award in 2000, and Inglewood United.

 He later moved back to Scotland for a stint with Whitburn Junior F.C.